Jewish emigration from Romania: Communist period

 According to the Jewish Agency, in 1949, 118,939 Romanian Jews had emigrated to Israel since the war ended.
 During the following years would begin the nationalization of the industrial sector, leaving around 140,000 Jews without any source of income, which increased the desire for aliyah among them.
 The period between 1952 and 1957 was the most restrictive towards the Jews in Romania, as the leaders of the Zionist movement in the country were imprisoned.
 This is probably because Jewish emigration started to affect the Romanian economy.
 Nevertheless, the Romanian Communist Party (PCR) began to pressure the Jews to make aliyah during this period, most likely due to the secret intention of reducing the national Jewish population.

 During the following periods, between 1958 and 1966, aliyah started to be performed again by Jews, with an average of 14,000 Jews leaving the country per year.
 During 1967 and 1968, this number dropped to 550, increasing to 3,000 between 1969 and 1974 and dropping again to 1,500 between 1975 and 1989 (year in which the communism ended in the country).
 Between 1991 and 1994, the average number of Jews leaving Romania was 500.

 Romanian Jews were, under their own will, "sold" or "exchanged" to Israel in the 1950s with the help of the American Jewish Joint Distribution Committee for about 8,000 lei (about 420 dollars).
 The price of these Jews usually varied according to their "worth".
 This practice continued at a slower pace from 1965 under Nicolae Ceaușescu, a Romanian communist leader.
 During the 1950s, West Germany had been also paying Romania an amount of money in exchange for some Germans of Romania, and, just like the Jews (both of which were regarded as "co-nationals"), their price was "calculated".
 Ceaușescu, happy with these policies, even declared that "oil, Germans, and Jews are our most important export commodities".

-Israeli government paid to allow Romanian Jews to emigrate, and around 235,000 people made aliyah under this conditions.
+The Israeli government paid to allow Romanian Jews to emigrate, and around 235,000 people made aliyah under this conditions.
 When Romania was under control of Gheorghe Gheorghiu-Dej, he received 10 million dollars per year, and only he had the access to the money transferred to the secret account.
 Israel also bought Romanian goods and invested into Romania's economy.
 After his death, Ceauşescu practically sold the Jews to Israel, and received between 4,000 and 6,000 $ per person.
 Israel could have transferred nearly 60 million dollars for the aliyah.
 Another estimation is higher - according to Radu Ioanid, "Ceausescu sold 40,577 Jews to Israel for $112,498,800, at a price of $2,500 and later at $3,300 per head."